 - Depth of Field

 - Amount of Light

 When you start using a lens a few times, you realize that it has characteristics beyond its features.
 Some lenses do a better job with chromatic aberration than others.
-Some seem to render color and skin tones better than others.
-Some have better bokeh than others.
+Other lenses seem to render color and skin tones better than others.
+Yet other lenses have better bokeh than others.

 More than that, you get used to how a lens distorts your subject.
 We tend to think of distortion as something to avoid, but that's not really the case every time.
 When you hear people talk about favoring a telephoto lens for portraits because they like the compression, they're really talking about a type of distortion that they prefer.